-- (a) Disease control.
+(a) Disease control.
 Any individual who by medical examination or supervisory observation is shown to have, or appears to have, an illness, open lesion (such as boils, sores, or infected wounds), or any other source of microbial contamination presenting a reasonable threat of contamination to cannabis products, contact surfaces, or packaging materials, shall be excluded from any related manufacturing operations until their health condition is corrected.
 Open lesions, boils, and infected wounds shall be adequately covered (e.g., by an impermeable cover).
-Personnel shall be instructed to report such health conditions to their supervisors. - (b) Cleanliness.
-All individuals working in direct contact with cannabis products, cannabis product-contact surfaces, and cannabis product-packaging materials shall conform to hygienic practices to the extent necessary to protect against allergen cross-contact and contamination of cannabis products while on duty.
-The methods for maintaining cleanliness include: - (1) Wearing appropriate outer garments to protect against allergen cross-contact and contamination of cannabis products, contact surfaces, and packaging materials; - (2) Maintaining adequate personal cleanliness; - (3) Washing hands thoroughly in an adequate hand-washing facility before starting work, after each absence from the work station, and at any time when the hands may have become soiled or contaminated, and sanitizing hands if necessary to protect against contamination with undesirable microorganisms; - (4) Removing all unsecured jewelry and other objects that might fall into cannabis products, equipment, or containers, and removing hand jewelry that cannot be adequately sanitized during periods in which cannabis products are manipulated by hand.
+Personnel shall be instructed to report such health conditions to their supervisors.

+(b) Cleanliness.
+All individuals working in direct contact with cannabis products, cannabis product-contact surfaces, and cannabis product-packaging materials shall conform to hygienic practices to the extent necessary to protect against allergen crosscontact and contamination of cannabis products while on duty.
+The methods for maintaining cleanliness include:

+(1) Wearing appropriate outer garments to protect against allergen cross-contact and contamination of cannabis products, contact surfaces, and packaging materials;

+(2) Maintaining adequate personal cleanliness;

+Page 61 of 139 Strikeout text is deleted Underline text is added (3) Washing hands thoroughly in an adequate hand-washing facility before starting work, after each absence from the work station, and at any time when the hands may have become soiled or contaminated, and sanitizing hands if necessary to protect against contamination with undesirable microorganisms;

+(4) Removing all unsecured jewelry and other objects that might fall into cannabis products, equipment, or containers, and removing hand jewelry that cannot be adequately sanitized during periods in which cannabis products are manipulated by hand.
 If such hand jewelry cannot be removed, it may be covered by material which can be maintained in an intact, clean, and sanitary condition and which effectively protects against the contamination by these objects of the cannabis products, cannabis product-contact surfaces, or cannabis product-packaging materials;

-- (5) Maintaining any gloves, if they are used in cannabis product handling in an intact, clean, and sanitary condition; - (6) Wearing hair nets, headbands, caps, beard covers, or other hair restraints in an effective manner, where appropriate; - (7) Storing clothing or other personal belongings in areas separate from those where cannabis products are exposed or where equipment or utensils are washed; - (8) Confining the following activities to areas separate from those where cannabis products may be exposed or where equipment or utensils are washed: eating food, chewing gum, drinking beverages, and/or using tobacco; - (9) Taking any other necessary precautions to protect against allergen cross-contact and against contamination of cannabis products, cannabis product-contact surfaces, or cannabis product-packaging materials by microorganisms or foreign substances (including perspiration, hair, cosmetics, tobacco, chemicals, and medicines applied to the skin).
+(5) Maintaining any gloves, if they are used in cannabis product handling in an intact, clean, and sanitary condition;

+(6) Wearing hair nets, headbands, caps, beard covers, or other hair restraints in an effective manner, where appropriate;

+(7) Storing clothing or other personal belongings in areas separate from those where cannabis products are exposed or where equipment or utensils are washed;

+(8) Confining the following activities to areas separate from those where cannabis products may be exposed or where equipment or utensils are washed: eating food, chewing gum, drinking beverages, and using tobacco;

+(9) Taking any other necessary precautions to protect against allergen cross-contact and against contamination of cannabis products, cannabis product-contact surfaces, or cannabis product-packaging materials by microorganisms or foreign substances (including perspiration, hair, cosmetics, tobacco, chemicals, and medicines applied to the skin).

-Reference: Sections 26011.5; and 26131, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
+Reference: Sections 26011.5 and 26131, Business and Professions Code.